djeada/Algorithms-And-Data-Structures/notes/data_structures.md

 ### Hash Tables

 Hash tables, often referred to as hash maps or dictionaries, are a type of data structure that employs a hash function to pair keys with their corresponding values.
 This mechanism enables efficient insertion, deletion, and lookup of items within a collection, making hash tables a fundamental tool in many computing scenarios.
-They are typically used in contexts where swift lookup and insertion operations are critical, such as in database management and networking applications.
+They are often used in contexts where fast lookup and insertion operations are important, such as database management and networking applications.

 ```
 +-----------------+